 Start your wine tasting experience where it all began, at Chateau Montelena.
 Besting French whites in the ’76 Judgment of Paris, it was a Chateau Montelena ’73 chardonnay that placed first in the grand tasting at the Inter-Continental Hotel in Paris.
 The results proved Chateau Montelena as a fine wine producer, and California’s wine industry had come of age.
 Beyond its world-class wines, the chateau is eye candy for architectural enthusiasts.
 Are you ready to schedule an exclusive tour of the property?
 You may want to book an experience to taste wines in one of the private, Chinese pagodas in the center of Jade Lake.

 From Chateau Montelena, enjoy a leisurely drive down the scenic Silverado Trail to Davis Estates, a posh winery with a rustic vibe.
-Indulge in tasting a wine flight in the unparalleled tasting room with its stellar view of Castello di Amorosa, Sterling Vineyards (temporarily closed as of 2/2021) and trail of vines in between.
+Indulge in tasting a wine flight in the unparalleled tasting room with its stellar view of Castello di Amorosa.

-Walk across the street for dinner at Evangeline, a French-Cajun style bistro with a phenomenal wine list featuring New and Old World options.
+Come back downtown for dinner at Evangeline, a French-Cajun-style bistro with a phenomenal wine list featuring New and Old World options.
 The sweet and spicy flavors from the kitchen mingle with scent of jasmine on its patio trellis sure to carry you away for an evening of relaxation.

 Pick up a cup of coffee and a light breakfast at Calistoga Roastery and warm up for a day of wine tasting adventures!